Male, saved himself

 |Order:||Kangaroos & Wombats (Diprotodontia)|

 General Species Information:

 While considered cute and cuddly, wild animals should not be approached.
 Animals that people hold in zoo's are tame.
 As with any large wild animal, they can inflict severe injuries if cornered.
 Having said that, they are not openly aggressive.

 A male's mating call is a loud, deep, sickening sound.
 It's a much bigger sound than their size suggests.
 This is on purpose; the ladies like their boys to be big, so the boys oblige

-They love our stringy bark gum trees and visit regularly.
+They love stringy bark gum trees.

 We also often see them walking on the roads through the hills.
 Unfortunately they don't last very long on the South Eastern Freeway.